German Investment Corporation: Mission and products

 Among DEG's customers are corporates, financial institutions, funds and project financiers.

 Moreover, DEG offers advisory services, which are offered to both companies willing to invest and institutions promoting private-sector cooperation in its partner countries.

 Furthermore, DEG - as one of the two official partners - implements the develoPPP programme of the Federal German Ministry for Economic Co-operation and Development (BMZ). develoPPP targets companies that invest in developing and emerging-market countries and are seeking ways to shape their corporate commitment in the long term.
 These develoPPP funds are mainly allotted to projects concerning environment, training and upskilling, workplace security and to outstanding pilot projects.

 Since 2017, DEG offers financial support and solutions via German Desks together with local partner banks and local German Chambers of Commerce Abroad.
 A local bank employee who operates in both languages and cultures, handles particular needs of German firms or supports investment financing for local companies wishing to acquire German equipment, for example.

 In all its financing activities, DEG applies the IFC Performance Standards, including the relevant "Environment, Health and Safety" guidelines as well as the ILO standards.
 The Performance Standards, developed by the International Financing Corporation (IFC), are the most widely used assessment standards in international development financing.

 To ensure individuals, groups, communities or any other parties who believe to be adversely affected by a project financed or planned by DEG the right to be heard and the right to complain, DEG developed an Independent Complaint Mechanism (ICM) including an independent expert panel.
 The panel decides whether the complaint is admissible, responds to the complaint and is responsible for taking further possible steps.

 Contribution to the SDGs

 Being part of the German development cooperation, DEG promotes and contributes to the 2030 Agenda including the Sustainable Development Goals (SDGs) adopted by the UN.
 Among these goals is the reduction of poverty by promoting job creation and income generation in less developed and rural regions.
 Moreover, DEG's customers employed more than 1.5 million people, produced green energy for around 26 million people and generated local income of EUR 67 million.

-In 2017, 72% of the companies supported by DEG contributed to the alleviation of poverty (SDG No. 1), and 88% of them fostered decent work and economic groth (SDG No. 8).
+In 2017, 72% of the companies supported by DEG contributed to the alleviation of poverty (SDG No. 1), and 88% of them fostered decent work and economic growth (SDG No. 8).